 ECO 250 Government and Business.
 3 cr.
 A survey of government activities affecting business: legal and economic problems in the control of competitive practices, regulation of business, public expenditures and subsidies, and public enterprise.
 Stresses government regulation of business and anti-trust policies.
-Prerequisite: Economics 204 and sophomore standing.
-55.
+Prerequisite: Economics 204.
+SS

 ECO 271 Economic Development of the Middle East.
 3 cr.
 Economic aspects of the struggle for a rising standard of living and stability in the Arab countries, Turkey, Iran and Israel: scarcity, choice, efficiency and growth.
-Comparison of the structure of economic organization and balance of payments.
+Companison of the structure of economic organization and balance of payments.
 Case studies of development policies in the last two decades.
 Prerequisite: Economics 101, 203 or 204.
-55.
+SS.